Good Practice

 7./8.
 Sources and Application of Funds

-Our annual financial report 2021 gives an overview of the sources and application of our funds by means of the balance sheets and win and loss accounts for the period of 01.01.2021 bis 31.12.2021.
+Our annual financial report gives an overview of the sources and application of our funds by means of the balance sheets and win and loss accounts for the period of 01.01. until 31.12.2021.
 You can find the current annual account here.
-The development of the past year can be read in the past reports for 2018, 2019 and 2020.
+The development of the past year can be read in the past reports for 2018, 2019, 2020, 2021, 2022 and 2023.

 9. Association